We envision a world in which victims and survivors of grave crimes have access to justice wherever they live.

 In 2017, they started using the name “Transitional Justice Clinic” and in 2019 established Marcus & Roberts, LLP, a public interest law firm (with the Transitional Justice Clinic as its project).

-Marcus and Roberts have partnered with local practitioners through case-based mentoring in Colombia, Guatemala, Guinea, Kosovo, Kenya, South Korea, and Tunisia.
+Marcus and Roberts have partnered with local practitioners through case-based mentoring in Chile, Colombia, Guatemala, Kenya, Kosovo, the Philippines, South Korea, and Tunisia.
 This sustained investment in peer-to-peer capacity building in the justice sector demonstrated the broad applicability of the project and the critical need for it in each of these locations.